zorua98741/PS4-Rich-Presence-for-Discord/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
 Although no major issues have been experienced while testing this script, i cannot guarantee a stable user experience.
+The .py file has not yet been released as it is not complete.

 ## Quickstart-guide
 1. enable GoldHen on the PS4.